alice17/ImageReader/README.md

 Image labeling is provided by Clarifai.
 OCR service is provided by OCR.space.

-Instructions are shown at the extension's first startup.
+Instructions on how to use the extension and how to settting up the options are shown at the extension's first startup.

 ```